hadron-sclang/hadron-sclang.org/content/design/runtime/Stack-Frame.md

 ## New Stack Design

-Arguments and local variables need to be stored in a Frame object.
-This means a memory allocation for every method call.
+To support lexical scoping and thread suspensions, Hadron keeps arguments and local variables in a Frame array.
+Each `Thread` object also maintains a stack for

 ## Organization